Nicolas Mahut: 2010: Longest match in tennis history

 Mahut reached the 2010 Wimbledon Singles Championship via the qualifiers, during which he beat Alex Bogdanovic in a marathon match, winning 6–3, 3–6, 24–22.
 A week later, he was beaten in the first round of the championship proper by John Isner in the longest match in tennis history (see below), Isner winning 6–4, 3–6, 6–7, 7–6, 70–68.
 Mahut also reached the qualifiers for the 2010 US Open but lost to Júlio Silva in the third qualifying round.

 2011: First doubles masters 1000 final

-His continued success with Julien Benneteau saw them reach new heights at the Paris masters, collecting the runner-up to Rohan Bopanna & Aisam-ul-Haq Qureshi.
+His continued success with Julien Benneteau saw them reach new heights at the 2011 BNP Paribas Masters, collecting the runner-up to Rohan Bopanna & Aisam-ul-Haq Qureshi.

 2012: Three doubles titles

 Partnering with Édouard Roger-Vasselin, together the collected titles at the Open Sud de France, the Open 13 & the Moselle Open.

 2013: First ATP singles titles; French Open doubles runner-up

 Teaming up with doubles veteran Michaël Llodra, Mahut made his first doubles grand slam final at the French Open.
 They lost to the Bryan brothers in three sets.

 Mahut received a wildcard for the men's singles at Wimbledon and therefore did not have to play the qualifying tournament.
 He therefore decided to play at the 's-Hertogenbosch ATP tournament in Holland which ran at the same time.
 Mahut had to qualify for the event but went on to win his first ATP singles title, with a straight sets victory over Stanislas Wawrinka in the final.
 Mahut did not lose a set and his serve was only broken once during the tournament.
 As a result of his win, his ranking increased by more than 100 places, and he entered the top 125.
 Mahut received a wildcard for the 2013 Wimbledon tournament, and reached the second round where he lost to Tommy Robredo.

 After Wimbledon, Mahut received a wildcard for the 2013 Hall of Fame Tennis Championships.
 He went on to win the title, his second ATP tour championship in the space of a month, after defeating Lleyton Hewitt in three sets in the final, despite Hewitt serving for the match at 5–4 in the second set.
 Mahut's victory saw him enter the top 100 in the singles rankings, reaching number 75.
 As a result of rain delays, Mahut had played both the singles semi-final and final and the doubles semi-final with partner Édouard Roger-Vasselin on 14 July, and the doubles final was postponed to the following day as a result.
 The following day, Mahut and Roger-Vasselin won the doubles tournament by defeating Tim Smyczek and Rhyne Williams.
+On 15 July 2013, he achieved a new career high ranking of 23.